Trusted WordPress tutorials, when you need them most.

 Why do I have to clear both my browser and WordPress cache?

-Think of it as two separate storage places.
-Your browser stores a copy on your computer for speed, and your website (via a plugin or host) stores a copy on the server.
-If either one is holding onto an old version, you won’t see your updates.
+Your browser saves a copy on your computer for speed, and your website (via a plugin or host) stores a copy on the server.
+If either one holds an old version, you won’t see your updates.
 Clearing both ensures you’re looking at the freshest version of your site.

 Will clearing my cache delete any of my content or posts?

-No, not at all.
-Clearing your cache is completely safe.
-It only deletes the temporary static files (the “snapshots”) that were saved for performance.
-Your actual posts, pages, images, and settings in the WordPress database are not affected.
+No. Clearing your cache is completely safe.
+It only removes the temporary “snapshot” files saved for performance.
+Your actual posts, pages, images, and settings in the WordPress database are not affected at all.

 How often should I clear my WordPress cache?

-You only need to clear your cache when you notice your changes aren’t appearing.
-Most modern caching plugins are configured to automatically clear the cache when you publish or update content.
-You generally don’t need to do it manually unless you run into this specific issue.
+Only when you notice changes aren’t appearing.
+Most modern caching plugins automatically clear the cache when you publish or update content.
+Manual clearing is usually only needed when something goes wrong.

 Additional Resources for WordPress Troubleshooting